German Masters

-The German Masters is a professional ranking snooker tournament held at the Tempodrom in Berlin, Germany since 2011.
-The 2021 event was held at Milton Keynes in England because of the COVID-19 pandemic.
-Ali Carter is the reigning champion, having won the event in 2023.
-An earlier ranking event, the German Open, was held in Germany from 1995 to 1997.
-This was followed by an invitation event, called the German Masters, in 1998.
+The German Masters is a professional ranking snooker tournament.
+It originated as the German Open, a ranking event held in Germany from 1995 to 1997.
+The tournament became the German Masters in 1998, when it was staged once as a non-ranking invitational event.
+Revived as a ranking event in 2011, the tournament has been staged annually since then at the Tempodrom in Berlin, although the 2021 edition was held at the Marshall Arena in Milton Keynes, England, during the COVID-19 pandemic.
+The most successful player in the tournament's history is Judd Trump, who has won the title three times, in 2020, 2021, and 2024.
+Ali Carter, Mark Williams, and Kyren Wilson have all won the title twice.
+The reigning champion is Wilson.

 History

 The tournament started as the German Open and was a ranking tournament from 1995 to 1997.
 The first event was played in Frankfurt in December 1995, replacing the European Open in the December place in the calendar, the European Open being moved to early 1996.
 The tournament involved the top 16 players in the world ranking who were joined by 16 qualifiers and 4 wild-card players.
 The four lowest ranked qualifiers played the wild-card players, winning all their four matches and advancing to the last-32.
 John Higgins met Ken Doherty in the final.
 The match was level at three frame each before Higgins won the next six frames to win 9–3 and take the first prize of £40,000.
 Higgins made a break of 139 in the final to also win the high break prize of £5,000.

 The 1996 event was again held in December, at the British military base at Osnabrück.
 Only 16 players competed in Germany.
 The final qualifying round in which the top-16 seeds played 16 players from earlier qualifying rounds was played in Preston, Lancashire in November.
 Ronnie O'Sullivan met Alain Robidoux in the final, winning 9–7.
 O'Sullivan led 7–3 before Robidoux won the next four frames to level the match at 7–7.
 O'Sullivan then won the next two frames to win the match, finishing with a break of 108.
 Robidoux took the high break prize for a break of 145 in the final.